SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Introduction

-{\flushleft \bf Organization:} We divide this paper into 7 sections, we first set up the background of prior works relevant to our work -- a brief description of Kelips and Ripple, it's consensus algorithm, relevant analysis associated with UNL overlaps and the correctness of consensus.
-We then provide an overview of related works in Section \ref{sec:3}.
-In Section \ref{sec:4}, we describe our work, guidelines and overlay structure for UNL, mechanisms for dynamic UNL, and the modified consensus algorithm.
-We describe formally analyse information propagation and introduce the paradigm of UNL overlap as a function of information propagation and trust value of a UNL.
-We provide an approach for analysing overlap in such a case with some other relevant arguments and information.
-Section \ref{sec:5} deals with experimental work, set up, analysis and the interpretations.
-We then present the areas of our future work and conclude the paper in \ref{sec:conclusion} Section.
+{\flushleft \bf Organization:} This paper contains 6 sections.
+First, we briefly describe prior works -- Ripple and Kelips.
+Then we list related works in Section \ref{sec:3}.
+In Section \ref{sec:4}, we describe our work -- UNL guidelines and overlay structure, and the modified consensus algorithm.
+We analyse information propagation and a security model.
+We introduce and analyse UNL overlap as a function of information propagation and trust value.
+We cover safety and liveness properties.
+Section \ref{sec:5} deals with experimental work, set up, analysis and interpretations.
+We then present the areas of our future work in Section~\ref{sec:futureWork} and conclude the paper in Section~\ref{sec:conclusion}.